vebyast/mazera-music-rip/README.md

 object so I can easily write bytes into the appropriate places.
 It's not the cleanest code and it'll only work on this game, but I kept it as simple as I could within those constraints.

+## TODO

+Figure out if there are any extra tracks hiding in the introductions to the level themes.
+For example, the music for level 2 ends at position 65.
+The music for level 3 could start at position 66, play to position 95, and loop back to position 76 before continuing: 66 -> 95 -> 76 -> 95 -> 76 -> ….
+Or, counterfactually, positions 66 through 72 could belong to the music for a cutscene and the music for level 3 would then go 72 -> 95 -> 76 -> 95 -> 76 -> ….